WHAT ARE THE BEST AND WORST DOG FOOD CHOICES

-Did You Know? – Homemade dog food is Highly recommended for dogs with food allergies.
+Did You Know? – HOMEMADE DOG FOOD RECIPES is Highly recommended for dogs with food allergies.

-All the free homemade dog food recipes and related posts are listed under the RECIPES Category in the right sidebar
+All the free homemade dog food recipes and related posts are listed under the RECIPES Category in the top navigation bar.

-When you make homemade dog food. alway use a nutritious, well balanced recipe.
+When you make HOMEMADE DOG FOOD RECIPES always use a nutritious, well balanced recipe.
 Dogs need a specific amount of meat, carbs, and exact amounts of vitamins, supplements and minerals.

 Perfect choice for those who don’t have time to make their own dog food at home.
-All the benefits, but none of the work.
+All the benefits of homemade dog food, but none of the work.

 There are several excellent choices of commercial raw, many of which use certified organic and local ingredients only.
 (Nothing from China)